apolloinfinity/java-springboot-notes/README.md

 9. **Developer Tools:**
 	- Spring Boot has built-in tools like automatic restarts, live reload, and quick diagnostics, enhancing the developer experience and productivity.

+## Use Cases for Spring Boot
+- **Creating RESTful Web Services:** Easily create RESTful services with minimal configuration.
+- **Microservices:** Ideal for building and deploying microservices.
+- **Rapid Application Development:** Speeds up development process for enterprise applications.
+- **Cloud-native Applications:** Suitable for developing cloud-native applications which are scalable and robust.

 ### What is Maven?
 Maven is a build automation tool use primarly for Java projects and it allows developers to build and document the lifecycle framework.
 It is developed by the Apache Group.